tier5/EmployeeRecords/readme.md

 - Then Do --> cd /var/www/html/scripts
 - Then Do --> sudo ./after_launch_script ( Make sure local mysql password should be toor )
-- Then Local Environment Can be Seen at --> http://localhost:27015
+- Then Local Environment Can be Seen at --> http://localhost:27015 incase it doesnot work for you just run these two commands from yout local project directory sudo chmod -R 777 storage/ sudo chmod -R 777 bootstrap/